ForgeEssentials/FELocalizations/README.md

 FELocalizations
 ===============

-Localizations for the ForgeEssentials project
+Localizations for the ForgeEssentials project.
+These are extremely subject to change.
+You have been warned.